 Not all pianos can nor should be refurbished or totally restored.
 It's expensive and often cost prohibitive.
 "Sentimental value" sometimes justifies having this type of work done.
 If you choose this option, you should have sufficient financial resources in place.
 Some technicians will work with you on payment arrangements.
 The question then becomes, "will anybody in the family really play it often enough to justify this expense, as well as take on the responsibility of moving and maintaining it?

 Your piano should be on a regular maintenance schedule.
 At least one tuning every 8 to 12 months is recommended.
 Temperature and humidity are the main variables that affect tuning, among other things.
 If it sits for long periods of time, it will go out of tune.

-It would be my pleasure to give you my free 21-page document that goes into more detail about these and other piano tech related topics.
-Contact me here.
+A free 21-page pdf document that goes into more detail about these and other piano tech related topics is available on the LINKS PAGE